QuangHuy2702/demo-homework/README.md

-This prject is a web-demo by using html+css
+This project is a demo homework by html+css